JimSeker/networking/README.md

 `DownloadDemo` (java) shows how to use the Download service in android to files via http protocol.  ie downloading pictures.

 `HttpUrlConDemoAsync` (java) show how to use the HttpUrlconnection to connect to website and download the webpage.
-Uses an AsyncTask
+Uses an AsyncTask, depreciated.

 `HttpUrlConDemothread` (java) show how to use the HttpUrlconnection to connect to website and download the webpage.
+Uses a Thread.

+`HttpUrlConDemothread_kt` (kotlin) show how to use the HttpUrlconnection to connect to website and download the webpage.
 Uses a Thread.

 `TcpDemo` (java) is complete example with 2 fragments.
 One is the client code and the other is server code.  on 2 different phones/emulators choose one for the client and the other for the server code.
 It shows how to do basic network code.  they communicate via network socket.